adamstephensen/adamstephensen.blog/_posts/2019-03/2019-03-25-devops-workshop.md

 7. Check that it now says 'v2.0' after the image

 ## Task5: Creating a gated release to the production stage
+We are including both automated quality gates as well as a manual approver gate.
+We will make it our policy that the QA deployment cannot be considered a success until all critical bugs have been resolved.

+1. Open the Release pipeline.
+Clone the QA stage.
+2. Apply post-deployment considitions on QA gate
+   - Enable the Gates option
+   - Change 'Delay before evaluation' to 0
+   - Add 'Query Work Items' Deployment gates
+   - Query > Shared Queries | Critical Bugs
+   - Evuation options > Time between re-evaluation of gates to 5.
+3. Rename 'Copy of QA' to Prod
+4. Add Pre-deployment approvals > add yourself as an Approver
+5. Click the Prod job > change the app service name to be the Prod web app
+6. Save the pipeline